Pair of Gold Lamps with Crystal Candelabra

 Description

-Para of Gold Tapers with Crystal Candelabra, made from a combination of carved wooden torches and gilded with pure gold, finished only on one side, from the Louis XV period extended in height with the addition of two turned and carved elements and topped with two Flambeau made of gilded iron covered with crystal beads and pendants, each with six E14 lamps.
+Para of Gold Tapers with Crystal Candelabra, made from a combination of carved wooden torches and gilded with pure gold, finished only on one side, from the Louis XV period extended in height with the addition of two turned and carved elements, topped with two Flambeau made of gilded iron covered with crystal beads and pendants, each with six E14 lamps.
 They were probably originally chandeliers from around 1950.
-The candlesticks have some flaws in the gilding and require conservative restoration, as does the entire electrical part.
+The candelabra have some flaws in the gilding and require conservative restoration, as does the entire electrical part.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything stems from Napoleon’s reign, which imposed a style heavily inspired by Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details